camillecochener/camillecochener.github.io/projects.md

 <p style="text-align: justify;">Indeed, investments are not made directly on the assets but on their volatilities through simultaneous calls and puts (straddles) purchases.
 Buying volatility is a losing strategy in the long run (i.e. the implied volatility is on average higher than the realized).
 However, around earnings announcement dates, performance is sometimes more volatile than usual.</p>

-In this challenge, we had to build a classifier with the following output with a dataset of more than 15000 annoucement dates on SP500 and Stoxx600 :
+In this challenge, we had to build a classifier with a dataset of more than 15000 annoucement dates on SP500 and Stoxx600.
+Outputs are :

 <div style="text-align:center"><img src="assets/img/Equation-qmi.gif" width="400"></div>